 If a student does not attend his or her assigned class or activity and has not obtained teacher approval at least one day in advance, then the absence shall be presumed unexcused.
-Students will receive consequences for unexcused absences, which may include detention, parent conference, or referral to school administration.
+Students will receive consequences for unexcused absences, which may include detention, parent conference, or referral to school administration (see attendance policy 6.8.6).